1600 Ninth Street

-The local ROCPs are responsible for recruiting, selecting and contracting with or hiring the trainers.
-Those interested in being a trainer, should contact their local ROCP.
-See Directory of Regional Occupational Centers and Programs on this Web Site.
+The local ROCPs or County Offices of Education (COE) are responsible for recruiting, selecting and contracting with or hiring the trainers.
+Those interested in being a trainer, should contact their local ROCP or COE.
+See Directory of Regional Occupational Centers and Programs on this website.

 Anyone, including a family member, who provides direct supervision and special services to consumers, is a direct care staff (direct support professional) and as such would be considered an employee of the facility.
-"Direct Supervision" means assisting, prompting or training a consumer to meet his/her service needs, in the areas related to self-help, food preparation, household maintenance, handling money and making purchases, accessing community resources and participating in leisure time activities.
-"Special services" means specialized training, treatment, and/or supervision required by the IPP and provided by the facility in addition to direct supervision.
-Title 17, Section 56002(a)(14) and 56002(a)(49).
+"Direct Supervision" means assisting, prompting, or training a consumer to meet his/her service needs, in the areas related to self-help, food preparation, household maintenance, handling money and making purchases, accessing community resources, and participating in leisure time activities.
+"Special services" means specialized training, treatment, and/or supervision required by the Individual Program Plan (IPP) and provided by the facility in addition to direct supervision.
+Title 17, Section 56002(a)(14) and 56002(a)(48).